ericselin/dotfiles/README.md

 The backup drives of course contain everything, so those need to be encrypted.
 The best cross-OS block device encryption tool seems to be [VeraCrypt](https://veracrypt.fr/en/Home.html) (fork of TrueCrypt).
 To be safe, it seems reasonable that the backup could be read in Windows.
 However, right now Linux is my main OS, and installing Linux is possible if only just to recover a backup.
 Plus, backups are by their nature ephemeral, which means it's enough if it works now, it needn't work in a year.
 Bottom line: just backup with [dm-crypt](https://wiki.archlinux.org/index.php/Dm-crypt).

-TODO status backup: CRITICAL

-- TODO backup: determine how to back everything up and where
-- TODO backup: secure backups for e.g. gpg keys

 Below are some very WIP notes

 What do I have and where: